The NGC Coin Grading Team

 Scott Schechter’s first formal job in numismatics was in 1994 as an intern at the Smithsonian Institution, working with the National Numismatic Collection.
 After graduating from Harvard with a degree in history of science, he became a dealer in US coins for Pinnacle Rarities.
-In 2005, he joined Numismatic Guaranty Corporation, where he is now vice president and works as a grader of US coins.
+In 2005, he joined Numismatic Guaranty Corporation, where he is now Chief Numismatist and Grading Finalizer.
 At NGC he has also worked on the development of the NGC Registry and online collection-management tools.
 Scott has lectured for the Professional Numismatists Guild and spoken about coin certification at many conventions in the United States and abroad, including the Beijing International Coin Expo in China and the World Money Fair in Germany.
 He is a co-author of 100 Greatest US Modern Coins, published in 2010.

-A lifelong numismatist, David Vagi has specialized in ancient Greek and Roman coins since 1985.
-He entered the field as a staff writer for Coin World, and later worked as a numismatist for Christie’s, Superior Stamp and Coin, Spink America and Smythe, and operated Delphi International Ancient Arts.
-For nearly 20 years he has penned columns for leading industry publications including The Celator, Numismatic News, World Coin News, The Numismatist and Coin World.
-His two-volume Coinage and History of the Roman Empire earned 'book of the year’ awards from the IAPN, PNG and NLG.
-He is a life member and Fellow of the ANS, and a life member of the ANA, for which he has taught weeklong courses on ancient coins since 1994.
+A lifelong numismatist, David Vagi has been studying ancient Greek and Roman coins since 1985.
+He entered the field as a staff writer for Coin World and later worked as a numismatist for the auction houses Christie’s, Superior Stamp and Coin, Spink America and R.M.
+Smythe before opening Delphi International Ancient Arts.
+For more than twenty years he has penned a column every month for a major numismatic publication, including Coin World, The Celator, Numismatic News, World Coin News and The Numismatist.
+His 1,294-page Coinage and History of the Roman Empire received ‘book of the year’ awards from the IAPN, PNG and NLG.
+He is a life member and Fellow of the ANS, and a life member of the ANA, for which he has taught more than fifteen weeklong courses on ancient coinage.

 David W. Lange, Research Director